 The following writing guides on Writing@CSU can help you prepare for the Composition Placement Essay.

-Are There Accommodations for Students With Learning Differences?
+Are There Accommodations for Students with Learning Disabilities?

-Students with Learning Differences can contact the Office of Resources for Disabled Students at (970) 491-6385 or email firstname.lastname@example.org.
-We will give students the accommodations they require to write the Composition Placement Essay.
+Students with learning disabilities can contact the Student Disability Center at (970) 491-6385 or email firstname.lastname@example.org.
+We will give students the accommodations they require to write the Composition Placement Challenge and Re-Evaluation Essay.

-When Can I Get My Composition Placement Essay Results?
+When Can I Get My Composition Placement Challenge and Re-evaluation Essay Results?

-Where Can I Find My Composition Placement Essay Results?
+Where Can I Find My Composition Placement Challenge and Re-evaluation Essay Results?

-What are the Potential Outcomes of the Composition Placement Essay?
+What are the Potential Outcomes of the Composition Placement Challenge and Re-evaluation Essay?

 The Composition Placement Essay is rated on a scale of 2 through 6.
 Based on your score, you will be placed in one of three categories: